meklenbpo/xml-timesheet/README.md

 analyzing it, filtering it by date range and aggregating by date and (optionally) person.

+Clock-In-Clock-Out is also available as a CLI tool (see CLI Usage below).

 ## Features

 - Read time-sheet data from an XML file